annarauhoff/Anna-Rauhoff-Portfolio/FinalProject.md

 I realized that my decision to buy a house has been largely impacted by which areas of the city experience increasing pollution.
 I learned that Liberty, PA (a suburb past the East End), has been in violation of EPA standards from 2012-2017 (2018/19 data is not available yet).
 This information is both personally compelling and surprising, so I changed my story to represent the violation of PM 2.5 standards.

+In order to make this change, I had to use different data and obtained data about PM 2.5 violations through the Allegheny County Health Department: https://alleghenycounty.us/Health-Department/Resources/Data-and-Reporting/Air-Quality-Reports/Air-Quality-Reports-and-Studies.aspx

 I also received feedback from many people that I could use a higher economy of information within graphs.
 I had planned to use many small graphs, and ultimately this amount of information was not engaging for the viewer.
 The message I want to convey is simple; our neighbors in Liberty, PA are breathing in unacceptable amounts of PM 2.5, let’s learn about this and take action to help them.